Hearing ProcessThe following information is designed to inform you about:

 How can I find out what is on the agenda?

 The Clerk of the Board publishes and posts the agenda for public view on bulletin boards located near the entrace to the County Administration Building and in front of the Fourth Floor Board Hearing Room, located at 105 East Anapamu Street in Santa Barbara and at the Betteravia Government Center in Santa Maria

-The agendas and action summaries of the Board of Supervisors are also available on the Clerk of the Board internet site at http://santabarbara.legistar.com/Calendar.aspx.> The Clerk of the Board provides public notice in local newspapers as required by law for individual items on the Board's agenda.
+The agendas and action summaries of the Board of Supervisors are also available on the Clerk of the Board website at http://santabarbara.legistar.com/Calendar.aspx.
+The Clerk of the Board provides public notice in local newspapers as required by law for individual items on the Board's agenda.
 The office of the Clerk of the Board maintains all records of current agendas and prior actions of the Board of Supervisors.